 url and the

-importCode properties can be obtained by opening the Universal Database Connector properties in the Meisterplan Data Sources Settings.
+importCode properties can be obtained by opening the Universal Database Connector properties under Manage > Data Sources in Meisterplan.

 Please note that you may also pass the password as a command line parameter.
 This will overwrite the password stored in the XML file, such that you don't have to store the actual password in the XML file.
 See the Other Command Line Arguments section below for information about displaying supported command line arguments.